benbrastmckie/.config/README.md

 # Mac OS Installation

 I would start by updating your system so that you don't hit any snags along the way.
-(Or, if you like snags and hate Mac, then consider switching to Linux!)
+(Or, if you like snags and tired of Mac, then consider switching to Linux!)
 Once you have updated MacOS, open the terminal by hitting `Command + Space` and typing 'terminal'.
 You may check whether you already have Homebrew installed by entering the following into the terminal: